nadineloepfe/mirrornode-transactionsize-check/contract_endpoint/README.md

 ## Setup

-- Clone the repository or create the script with the provided Python code.
+1) Clone the repository or create the script with the provided Python code.

-- rename .env.sample to .env and add your Hedera account ID:
+2) rename .env.sample to .env and add your Hedera account ID:

+2) Rename .env.sample to .env and add the Hedera account ID as well as the chosen environment (testnet, mainnet..):

 ```
 ACCOUNT_ID=0.0.xxxxxxx
+ENVIRONMENT=testnet
 ```

-- Replace 0.0.xxxxxxx with your Hedera account ID.
+3) Replace 0.0.xxxxxxx with your Hedera account ID.

-Run the script by executing the following command:
+4) Run the script by executing the following command:

 ```
 python check_function_param_size.py